LIJUCHACKO/ecrypt_folders/README.md

 Note
 -------------------------------------------
-  1.Always mount folders before using them.
+  1. Always mount folders before using them.

-  2.Additional folders can be added in .ecryptfs/folder_list later, but the folder should be empty to start with.
+  2. Additional folders can be added in .ecryptfs/folder_list later, but the folder should be empty to start with.

-  3.Keep a backup of .ecryptfs folder.
+  3. Keep a backup of .ecryptfs folder.

-  4.Your encrypted contents are kept in '<folder name>_ecrptfs' folder, do not delete or rename or relocate them
+  4. Your encrypted contents are kept in '<folder name>_ecrptfs' folder, do not delete or rename or relocate them

-  5.Contents of folder will not be visible if folder is not mounted
+  5. Contents of folder will not be visible if folder is not mounted

-  6.Use 'ecryptfs_mount_mine -m ' to mount folders.
+  6. Use 'ecryptfs_mount_mine -m ' to mount folders.
     Give 'y' answer to the corresponding folders

-  7..Use 'ecryptfs_mount_mine -um ' to umount folders.
+  7. Use 'ecryptfs_mount_mine -um ' to umount folders.
     Give 'y' answer to the corresponding folders

-  8.Your password is actually the Wrapping passphrase
+  8. Your password is actually the Wrapping passphrase

-  9.If you are getting any mounting error regarding keyring , rerun install script
+  9. If you are getting any mounting error regarding keyring , rerun install script

-  10.Install script is required to setup encryption for another user on the same PC.
+  10. Install script is required to setup encryption for another user on the same PC.

 Migrating to new system or new user